 Art & Appearance

 Images of Venus have been found in countless forms from sculptures to mosaics to shrines and even domestic murals and fresco.
 Venus, due to her natural beauty and sexual nature, was often depicted nude.
 Most sculptures of Venus resembled a close similarity to the Aphrodite of Cnidus and the Venus de Milo.
 However, there are many fine wall paintings from Pompeii that depict Venus in different forms.
-Venus continued to be a popular subject matter for artists through antiquity and the renaissance even into the 20th century CE.
+Venus continued to be a popular subject matter for artists through antiquity and the Renaissance even into the 20th century.